Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Algorithmic Regularization of Bregman Proximal Point Algorithm

 \end{theorem}

-\begin{remark} We note that (1) We do not optimize for the best polynomial dependence on $1/\epsilon$ in the iteration complexity \eqref{eq:vary_prox_comp}, as our main goal is to show the exponential gap between the complexity presented in Theorem \ref{thrm:const_step} and here.
-We refer interested readers to Appendix \ref{sec:prox_proof}, where we show that we can improve the polynomial dependence with more tailored analysis.
-(2) We also demonstrate that the empirical loss converges almost exponentially faster with our choice of stepsizes.
-(3) We reiterate that using the aggressive stepsizes does not change our established margin lower bound, and the exact convergence to the maximum margin solution demonstrated in Corollary \ref{corollary:exact} still holds for this scheme of stepsizes, which can be achieved with a polynomial number of iterations. \end{remark}
+A few remarks are in order for interpreting Theorem \ref{thrm:vary_step}.
+First, we do not optimize for the best polynomial dependence on $1/\epsilon$ in the iteration complexity \eqref{eq:vary_prox_comp}, as our goal is to illustrate the exponential gap between the complexity presented in Theorem \ref{thrm:const_step} and here.
+We refer interested readers to Appendix \ref{sec:prox_proof}, where we show an improved polynomial dependence can be potentially obtained with a more refined analysis.
+It is also worth noting that using the aggressive stepsizes does not change our established margin lower bound, and the exact convergence to the maximum margin solution demonstrated in Corollary \ref{corollary:exact} still holds for this stepsize scheme.

 \textbf{$\bullet$ Inexact Implementation of BPPA.} The proximal update \eqref{eq:prox_update} requires solving a non-trivial optimization problem, and there has been fruitful results of inexact implementation of BPPA in optimization literature \citep{rockafellar1976monotone, toh2021, solodov2000error, monteiro2010convergence}.
-Here based on the \textit{varying stepsize scheme} proposed in Theorem \ref{thrm:vary_step}, we discuss the feasibility of a \textit{gradient descent based inexact BPPA} that: (1) admits a simple implementation and achieves \textit{polynomial complexity}, (2) retains the margin properties of exact BPPA.
+Here based on the {varying stepsize scheme} proposed in Theorem \ref{thrm:vary_step}, we discuss the feasibility of a {gradient descent based inexact BPPA} that admits a simple implementation and achieves {polynomial complexity}, while retaining the margin properties of exact BPPA.
 Specifically, at the $t$-th iteration, the gradient descent based inexact BPPA solves the proximal step

 up to a pre-specified accuracy $\delta_t$ with gradient descent.
-Our key observation comes from the fact that when applying gradient descent to $\phi_t(\cdot)$ with small enough stepsizes, the iterate would stay in a region that has relative smoothness $M_t$ and relative strong convexity $\mu_t$ bounded by
+It can be noted that when applying gradient descent to $\phi_t(\cdot)$ with small enough stepsizes, the iterate would stay in a region that has relative smoothness $M_t$ and relative strong convexity $\mu_t$ bounded by